On this page

 To learn more, visit Parks Victoria and search for 'Williamstown Local Port Area Plan'.

 Replacement of decking, deck support beams and pile repairs are now complete.
-Further works to Main Jetty at Barwon Heads are planned, including repair of the jetty abutment, repair and replace timber capping and upgrading to stainless steel fasteners.
+Further woks to Main Jetty at Barwon Heads, including repair of the jetty abutment, repair and replace timber capping and upgrading to stainless steel fasteners have been completed.
+Further repairs to the jetties are being planned.

 Funding